Zero Dark Thirty: Plot

-A Kuwaiti prince trades the phone number of Sayeed's mother to Dan for a Lamborghini Gallardo Bicolore.
-Maya and her CIA team in Pakistan use electronic methods to eventually pinpoint a caller in a moving vehicle who exhibits behaviors that delay confirmation of his identity (which Maya calls tradecraft, thus confirming that the subject is likely a senior courier).
-They track the vehicle to a large urban compound in Abbottabad, Pakistan.
-After gunmen attack Maya while she is in her vehicle, she is recalled to Washington, D.C. as her cover is believed blown.
+Thomas, a fellow CIA analyst, shares with Maya information from a Jordanian detainee claiming to have buried Abu Ahmed in 2001.
+Maya discovers that Abu Ahmed is likely a man named Ibrahim Sayeed from information that had been provided by the Moroccan government after 9/11.
+Speculating that the man that was reported dead is not Abu Ahmed but actually his similar looking brother Habeeb, Maya contacts Dan, now a senior officer at the CIA headquarters for information on Sayeed's family.
+Dan obtains the phone number of Sayeed's mother from a Kuwaiti prince in exchange for a Lamborghini Gallardo Bicolore.
+Maya and her CIA team in Pakistan obtain Sayeed's number from calls with his mother and eventually, despite his use of tradecraft, identify him and his vehicle.
+They track his vehicle to a large urban compound in Abbottabad, Pakistan.
+After gunmen attack Maya she is recalled to Washington, D.C. due to possibly having lost her cover.

-The CIA puts the compound under surveillance but obtains no conclusive identification of bin Laden.
-The President's National Security Advisor tasks the CIA with creating a plan to capture or kill bin Laden.
+The CIA puts the compound under surveillance but is unable to confirm that bin Laden is in residence.
+Despite this, the President's National Security Advisor tasks the CIA with creating a plan to attack the compound.
 Before briefing President Barack Obama, the CIA director holds a meeting of his senior officers, who estimate that bin Laden is 60–80% likely to be in the compound.
 Maya, also in the meeting, places her confidence at 100%.
+The mission is eventually approved.

-On May 2, 2011, the 160th Special Operations Aviation Regiment flies two stealth helicopters from Afghanistan into Pakistan with members of DEVGRU and the CIA's Special Activities Division to raid the compound.
+On May 2, 2011, the 160th Special Operations Aviation Regiment flies two stealth helicopters from Afghanistan into Pakistan with members of DEVGRU (SEAL Team Six) and the CIA's Special Activities Division to raid the compound.
 The SEALs gain entry and kill several people in the compound, including a man whom they believe is bin Laden.
 At a U.S. base in Jalalabad, Afghanistan, Maya confirms the identity of the corpse.

-She boards a military transport back to the U.S., the sole passenger.
-She is asked where she wants to go and begins to cry.
+Soon afterwards, Maya boards a military transport plane and begins to cry.